 Should a Person Be Perfect Before Baptism?

 The sinner needs not wait till he is perfect before baptism.
 It is the Lord who will help him grow through the life-long process of sanctification.
 Baptism is similar to marriage.
 When a man decides to unite with his bride, he disconnects himself from other love relationships and vows to be faithful to his wife.
 But that does not mean that every man has to be perfect before marriage.
 The perfect relationship between the husband and the wife will be realized as they grow day by day in understanding and love.

 Likewise, a believer must disconnect himself from his sinful ways and unites with the Lord by baptism.
 He will daily grow and learn of His Master through the study of the word and prayer.
 Jesus says, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing” (John 15:5).
 As the believer abides in Christ, the Lord dwells in him and he becomes partaker of the divine nature (2 Peter 1:4).
 His mind will reflect God’s will and He will live in harmony with His word (1 John 5:14).

 Baptism by itself doesn’t bring perfection.
 It is the daily walk with the Lord through study of His Word, prayer and witnessing that brings the transformation (John 15:7).
-And the believer after baptism may still have the need to repent from time to time “My little children, these things I write to you, so that you may not sin.
+And the believer after baptism may still need to repent from time to time.
+The apostle John writes, “My little children, these things I write to you, so that you may not sin.
 And if anyone sins, we have an Advocate with the Father, Jesus Christ the righteous” (1 John 2:1).

 In His service,